gianpieroc/movie-watch/README.md

 4. `yarn start`
 5. Open localhost.rakuten.tv in your browser

+If you find any issue opening localhost.rakuten.tv, go to the troubleshooting section.

 ## Deployment
 1. run `npm run deploy`
 2. build is located in build/ folder